Expert witness services

 - Diagnostic assessment of ADHD

-- Diagnostic assessment of Autism Spectrum Disorder (ASD)
+- DISCO, ADOS-2 - diagnostic assessment of Autism Spectrum Disorder (ASD)